RemiSpin/FileTranslatorTool/README.md

-Not intended for use.
-Made in collaboration with Nokia for training.
+Intended for training purposes, not professional use.
+Made in colalboration with Nokia